 - inclusion in future substances grouping or other assessment initiatives; or

-- as may be required, to support risk management activities including performance evaluation and subsequent changes to risk management
+- as may be obtained in support risk management activities including performance evaluation and subsequent changes to risk management;

-An analysis was undertaken to determine if substances that were previously identified as priorities during categorization are associated with other risk assessment or risk management initiatives under CEPA 1999.
-The scope of the analysis included substances that were previously addressed by the first Priority Substances List, the second Priority Substances List, as well as substances on Schedule 1 of CEPA 1999.
-Substances already being considered as part of other CMP initiatives, such as assessments already planned or underway, rapid screening and the substance groupings initiative were excluded from the scope of the analysis.
+An analysis was undertaken to determine which substances that were previously identified as priorities during categorization are associated with other risk assessment or risk management initiatives under CEPA 1999.
+The scope of the analysis included substances that were previously addressed by the first Priority Substances List (PSL), the second PSL, as well as substances on Schedule 1 of CEPA 1999.
+Substances already being considered as part of other CMP initiatives, such as assessments already planned or underway, rapid screening and the Substance Groupings Initiative were excluded from the scope of the analysis.
 In addition, substances containing more than one categorized moiety were excluded from the scope of the analysis when at least one of the categorized moieties would be anticipated to be subject to future risk assessment activity.

-Where substances are found to have been addressed under past or current risk assessment or risk management activities it is proposed that no further risk assessment activity is required at this time.
+Where substances are found to have been addressed under past or current risk assessment or risk management activities, it is concluded that no further risk assessment activity is required at this time.

 2.1 Substances from the first Priority Substances List